yihong0618/Kindle_download_helper/README.md

-  --readme              If you want to generate kindle readme stats --dedrm               If you want to `dedrm` directly --list                just list books/pdoc, not to download
+  --readme              If you want to generate kindle readme stats --dedrm               If you want to `dedrm` directly --list                just list books/pdoc, not to download --device_sn DEVICE_SN
+                        Download file for device with this serial number --mode MODE           Mode of download, all : download all files at once, sel: download selected files
 ```